mozilla-releng/relengdocs/procedures/misc-operations/puppet-pyup.rst

 modules are all compatible with each other, with the caveat that the ``nodownload`` packages may be ignored.

-Upstream pins that don’t match latest
+Upstream pins that don't match latest
 -------------------------------------

-For upstream pins that don’t match latest, we need to find the version that will work.
+For upstream pins that don't match latest, we need to find the version that will work.
 For example, the test revealed the error

 ::